Access to a defibrillator can help save a life

 The helpful video below from the British Heart Foundation explains more about the vital device:

-Knowing where your nearest defibrillator is
+Knowing where your nearest public access defibrillators is

 The team at Heartsafe provides a searchable map to help you locate the nearest defibrillators in your area.